LEDNet: Joint Low-light Enhancement and Deblurring in the Dark

 \subsection{Low-light Enhancement Encoder}

 The encoder (LE-Encoder) is designed for Low-light Enhancement with the supervision of intermediate enhancement loss (see Sec.~\ref{sec:loss}).
-It consists of three scale blocks, each of which contains one Residual Block, one Residual Downsampling Block~\cite{zamir2020learning}, a PPM, and a CurveNLU, as shown in Figure~\ref{fig:pipeline}.
+It consists of three scale blocks, each of which contains one Residual Block, one Residual Downsampling Block~\cite{zamir2020learning}, a Pyramid Pooling Module (PPM)~\cite{zhao2017pyramid}, and a Curve Non-Linear Unit (CurveNLU), as shown in Fig.~\ref{fig:pipeline}.
 To facilitate intermediate supervision, we output an enhanced image by one convolution layer at the smallest scale.
 Our design gears LE-Encoder to embed the input image $x$ into the feature space of normal-light images, allowing the subsequent decoder (D-Decoder) to pay more attention to the deblurring task. {\bf Pyramid Pooling Module.} The outputs of typical light enhancement networks are often prone to local artifacts, especially when the networks are fed with high-resolution inputs.
 We found that the problem can be significantly remedied by injecting global contextual prior into the networks.
-To achieve this goal, we introduce Pyramid Pooling Module (PPM)~\cite{zhao2017pyramid} into our LE-Encoder.
-The PPM effectively extracts hierarchical global prior using multi-scale regional pooling layers and aggregates them in the last convolution layer.
-We adopt the original design of PPM~\cite{zhao2017pyramid} that has four mean pooling branches with bin sizes of $1, 2, 3, 6$, respectively.
-We would like to highlight that this module is crucial in our task, it suppresses artifacts that may be caused by the co-existence of other degradations of blur and noise.
-Please refer to the original paper~\cite{zhao2017pyramid} for more details of PPM. {\bf Curve Non-Linear Unit.} In low-light enhancement, local lighting effects, such as light sources, are often observed in the night environment.
-The global operators tend to over- or under-enhance these local regions.
-To solve this problem, Zero-DCE~\cite{zerodce} applies the pixel-wise curve parameters to the input image iteratively for light enhancement.
-Inspired by Zero-DCE~\cite{zerodce}, we propose a learnable non-linear activation function, namely Curve Non-Linear Unit (CurveNLU).
-The CurveNLU is designed for feature transformation using the estimated curve parameters, as shown in Figure~\ref{fig:curvenlu}.
+To achieve this goal, we introduce PPM into our LE-Encoder.
+The PPM extracts hierarchical global prior using multi-scale regional pooling layers and aggregates them in the last convolution layer.
+We adopt the original design of PPM that has four mean pooling branches with bin sizes of $1, 2, 3, 6$, respectively.
+The is the first time PPM is used in a low-light enhancement network.
+We show that it is crucial for suppressing artifacts that may be caused by the co-existence of other degradations of blur and noise (refer to a comparison shown in Fig.~\ref{fig:ppm}).

+{\bf Curve Non-Linear Unit.} Local lighting such as light sources are often observed in the night environment.
+A global operator tends to over- or under-enhance these local regions.
+To solve this problem, Zero-DCE~\cite{zerodce} applies pixel-wise curve parameters to the input image iteratively for light enhancement.

+Inspired by Zero-DCE, we propose a learnable non-linear activation function, namely CurveNLU.
+The CurveNLU is designed for feature transformation using the estimated curve parameters, as shown in Fig.~\ref{fig:curvenlu}.
 Similar to Zero-DCE, we formulate the high-order curve in an iterative function: